y1jHuang/GBoost/README.md

 #### Installation

-Please type the following command in R console:
+Please type the following command in the R console:

 ```R
 install.packages('#path/GBoost', repos=NULL, type='source')
 ```

-Replace `#path` with the folder path where downloaded `GBoost` package located.
+Replace `#path` with the folder path where the downloaded `GBoost` package is located.

 ## Quick start

-First, we import `GBoost` package, and simulate data with the assigned effect size `effect_size = 5`:
+First, we import the `GBoost` package, and simulate data with the assigned effect size `effect_size = 5`:

 ```R
 library(GBoost)